 The variety of traditional Malaysian food is incredible.
 It is the popular food in Malaysia.

-Although there are many restaurants in larger cities that serve foreign recipe such as from middle east, Europe and America, but traditional Malaysian food still can be found everywhere in Malaysia and they are cheap and delicious one at street stalls.
-Just to remind most Malaysian food is spicy and the common ingredient is coconut milk.
+Although there are many restaurants in larger cities that serve foreign recipe such as from middle east, Europe and America, but the Traditional food still can be found everywhere and they are cheap and delicious one at street stalls and it is spicy and the common ingredient is coconut milk.

-Among the popular traditional Malaysian food such as Malay dishes that include many types of rendang such as beef rendang, lamb and chicken in coconut milk, satay a skewered meat in peanut sauce, a various types of glutinous rice cooked inside a banana leaf, ikan bilis a dried anchovies fried in a sauce and served with rice.
+Among the popular dishes such as Malay dishes that include many types of rendang such as beef rendang, lamb and chicken in coconut milk, satay a skewered meat in peanut sauce, a various types of glutinous rice cooked inside a banana leaf, ikan bilis a dried anchovies fried in a sauce and served with rice.

 Lontong is traditionally made by boiling the rice until it is partially cooked and packing it tightly into a rolled-up banana leaf.
 The leaf is secured and cooked in boiling water for about 90 minutes.
 Once the compacted rice has cooled, it can be cut up into bite-sized pieces.

-The murtabak is popular Malaysian food recipe, but many visitors miss out on this murtabak treat because many eateries promote naan and tandoori chicken over it.
+The murtabak is popular food, but many visitors miss out on this murtabak treat because many eateries promote naan and tandoori chicken over it.

 It is basically a plain roti canai, a pan-fried bread with an omelets-like stuffing with eggs and onions with chicken, beef or mutton with either curry sauce or dahl for it sauce.